 - Trial-Period Dating: Ordinary High-School Student Koichi is summoned to another world called Eustil to be the bride of Caius, the prince and future ruler of Tildant, land of the titans/giants.
 Due to a prophecy that promised destruction should Caius marry someone from his own world, he had to summon someone from another and that just happened to be Koichi.
 Koichi is, naturally, against the whole idea.
 Caius then proposes that Koichi gives him a month to make Koichi fall for him; should he fail, he'll send Koichi back to his own world.
 Koichi accepts.

 - Unlucky Childhood Friend: Medina was friends with Caius from early childhood and truly loved him.
 However, they were forced to end their engagement after the Oracle's prophecy.
 Slightly subverted as Chapter 9 reveals she eventually got over him and found a new fiancé.

-- Wistful Amnesia: After Koichi is retgoned, his friends from his original world feel his absence, particularly his best friend Jin, as well as Anzu, his crush who reciprocated his feelings.
+- Wistful Amnesia: After Koichi is retgoned, his friends from his original world feel his absence, particularly his best friend Jin who sheds tears without knowing why, as well as Anzu, his crush who reciprocated his feelings.

-- Wolfman: Baro is one of the anthropomorphic variety.
+- Wolfman: Baro is a wolfman of the anthropomorphic varieties.